Twinkle16Mittal/GenAI_Projects/README.md

 - Retrieves relevant chunks for each user query
 - Keeps chat history for follow up questions
 - Runs in a simple command-line chatbot loop.

+### 12. **Generate the image**
+- Generate the image with the help of diffusion model
+- Using Hugging Face Diffuser Libraray
+- Using python libraray torch to run the neutal network
 ---

 ## Getting Started